-Therapists will tell you that when you enter into grief you shouldn’t make any life changing decisions.
+Therapists will tell you that when you suffer a loss you shouldn’t make any life changing decisions.
 As if death wasn’t life changing enough.
 I didn’t take that advice into consideration.
 I felt leaving my job of nearly fourteen years was justified, I was grieving and my perception of how I was treated in that grief was my affirmation.
 I felt betrayed and I was already in the planning stages of moving on when I was blindsided by tragedy.

 So began my search for “something.”
 I wasn’t really sure what I was looking for.
 I told my friends that I just wanted to be content, that I wasn’t happy at my job and I knew this to be true even before Konnor’s passing.
 I lost my passion for staff Nursing for a while now.
 My heart just wasn’t in it anymore.
 I wasn’t myself at work, I felt stressed, frustrated.
 After nearly eighteen years on the floor in a hospital I knew when it was time to move along.

 However, something happened in the process of me feeling certain I knew what I wanted to do and Konnor leaving this earth.
 With him went my mind, my certainty, my ability to reason, my self-control.
 I went from being somewhat self-assured to being completely unhinged.
 It would be a long nine months before I could begin to fake it enough to fool people into believing I was okay.
 I was “pseudo” making it.
 I had created a facade so I could enter the job market as a prospective, suitable employee.
 So this is how the mentally ill enter the workforce I thought.